International Research Opportunity: Sri Lanka

 The application requires the following information:

-- Personal information: Your name, NSHE ID Number, University email address
+- Personal information: your name, NSHE ID number, University of Nevada, Reno email address

 - Your resume/CV as PDF or Word Doc(x)

-- Three required application essays (each one, single-spaced page with inch margins and 12-point Times font) uploaded as a PDF or Word Doc(x):
+- Two required essays (each one, single-spaced page with inch margins and 12-point Times font) uploaded as a PDF or Word Doc(x):

 - Essay question 1) Explain how participation in this project will enhance your understanding of your discipline (major) and/or profession, as well as how it relates to your future plans